Mystical Union: Friendship with GodIntroduction

 i] Emotions or feelings can never be scientifically measured.
 There are times when we may feel all of the above subjective feelings.
 At other times we will only feel some of them, or even none of them.
 At times our feelings will be strong, while at other times they will be gentle or subtle.

-ii] Our emotional reactions, stimulated by our relationship with Jesus, will be determined by some or all of the following: a) Our personality. b) Outward circumstances or events. c) Our mental and physical health. d) Our depth of commitment toward Jesus. e) Our understanding of the Bible. f) The will of God.
+ii] Our emotional reactions, stimulated by our relationship with Jesus, will be determined by some or all of the following: Our personality; Outward circumstances or events; Our mental and physical health; Our depth of commitment toward Jesus; Our understanding of the Bible; The will of God.
 Each one of us is different emotionally, but God loves us all the same.

-iii] In the earthly sphere, the vehicle of communication is our human bodies.
-Between us and God, the vehicle is the Holy Spirit.
+iii] In the earthly sphere, the vehicle of communication is our human bodies, but between us and God, the vehicle is the Holy Spirit.
 As this is other-worldly, and therefore not discerned by the senses, we will sense a communication gap.

 iv] Our relationship with God is also limited because of our present involvement in fallen humanity.
 Although through Christ we experience a renewal of our beings, we will always be tainted by the "fall".
 In this sense we face the limitations of human existence and thus limitations in our relationship with God.

 v] Relationships are growing things.
-We have to slowly get to know and understand each other for friendships to grow.
-The same is so of our relationship with God in Christ.
+We have to slowly get to know and understand each other for friendships to grow, and the same is so of our relationship with God in Christ.

-Cementing our friendship with the Lord and increasing our sensitivity of that friendship, comes primarily by grace through faith.
+Cementing our friendship with the Lord and increasing the sensitivity of that friendship, comes primarily by grace through faith.

 Our knowledge of Jesus increases as we trust him more and more.
 The more we rest on him, the more we see his hand in our lives.
 The more we trust him to do the things he promised he would do, the more we experience his involvement in and around us.
-Thus in the outward circumstances of life and in our deeper inward feelings, by grace through faith, we experience the touch of Jesus, 2Peter 1:3-11.
+Thus, in the outward circumstances of life and in our deeper inward feelings, by grace through faith, we experience the touch of Jesus, 2Pet.1:3-11.

 In the last day, Jesus will return to take us to himself.
 In that day every tear will be wiped away and we will know the Lord even as he knows us.
 We will rise from the dead, put on the new glorified body and go to be with the Lord forever.
 He is even now preparing a place for us, John 14:2.
-The Bible sometimes describes this occasion as a great feast.
-What better way for old friends to get together?
-We then spend eternity with the Lord.
+The Bible sometimes describes this occasion as a great feast, and what better way for old friends to get together?

 We often see God as an authoritarian God.
-How do you feel about such a God who wants to be your intimate friend for eternity?
+How do you feel about such a God, but at the same time, a God who wants to be your intimate friend for eternity?